dfalster/baad/README.md

 - `references`: as both summary table and bibtex entries containing the primary source for each study
 - `contacts`: table with contact information and affiliations for each study

-These elements are available as both

-1. a list within the file `baad.rds` (for use in R)
-2. as a series of CSV and text files.
+These elements at both of the above links as a series of CSV and text files.
+The github releases page also provides the file `baad.rds` (for use in R).

 Having downloaded the rds file, you can load it in `R`, using `readRDS`:

 ```
 baad <- readRDS('baad.rds')
 ```

+If you would prefer to use the csv files, you can use the put [this code](https://gist.github.com/dfalster/2605499cd5c6fffb0934) in your script to download and load baad in R.

 ### Rebuilding from source